Hezbollah: Funding

 Funding of Hezbollah comes from the Iranian government, Lebanese business groups, private persons, businessmen, the Lebanese diaspora involved in African diamond exploration, other Islamic groups and countries, taxes paid by the Shia Lebanese, and crime.
 Hezbollah says that the main source of its income comes from its own investment portfolios and donations by Muslims.

-Western sources maintain that Hezbollah receives most of its financial, training, weapons, explosives, political, diplomatic, and organizational aid from Iran and Syria.
-Iran is said to have given $400 million between 1983 and 1989 through donation.
+Western sources maintain that Hezbollah receives most of its financial, training, weapons, explosives, political, diplomatic, and organisational aid from Iran and Syria.
+Iran is said to have given $400 million between 1983 and 1989 through donations.
 Ostensibly on account of economic problems, Iran temporarily limited funds to humanitarian actions carried on by Hezbollah.
 During the late 1980s, when there was three-digit inflation in Lebanon due to the collapse of the Lira, the British periodical Middle East International reported that Hezbollah was receiving $3–5 million per month from Iran.
 According to reports subsequently released, Hezbollah received $400 million from Iran.

 In 2009, when the United States GAO agency accused members of the Venezuelan government of "not cooperating fully in the war on drug trafficking" and claimed that "drug corruption had reached the ministerial level in Venezuela", Dorit Shavit, then in charge of Latin America & Caribbean affairs at the Israeli foreign ministry, stated in El Tiempo that the presence of "cells of Hezbollah guerrillas" had increased in recent years in the Guajira Peninsula and on the island of Margarita.
 The foreign ministry of Venezuela rejected these allegations as "absurd".